The Hippos: Heads Are Gonna Roll

-Final Days and Beyond
+Final days and beyond

 In early 2000, during tours in support of Heads Are Gonna Roll, drummer Kyle Briggs left the group.
 Over the next few years the band rehearsed and recorded new songs with Nate Morton, Blair Sinta, and Garrett Ray, expanding their use of keyboards, synthesizers, and programming.
 However, the members drifted into other projects and it became apparent that the band would not continue on together.
-Though they played their last show in Australia in late 2000, the Hippos officially announced they had broken up on 12/15/2002.
-On 11/11/2003 they released a posthumous self-titled album through Olympic Records.
+Though they played their last show in Australia in late 2000, the Hippos officially announced they had broken up on December 15, 2002.
+On November 11, 2003 they released a posthumous self-titled album through Olympic Records.
 The product of several months of recording demos in 2000, the album completed their transition from traditional ska punk to synth-driven power pop.

 Following the band's breakup, the members moved on to other musical projects.
 Louis Castle and James Bairian formed the now defunct band Dirty Little Secret.
 They later co-founded and currently operate a commercial music house called Headquarters Music.
-They have done film scoring, starting with the DTV title Connor's War in 2006, which was directed by Castle's father Nick Castle.
+They have done film scoring, starting with the direct-to-video title Connor’s War in 2006, which was directed by Castle's father Nick Castle.
 As The Gifted, the duo handle music production and composition, and scored Southbound, a 2015 Horror anthology film.
 They have also scored or contributed music to XX, Body at Brighton Rock, and Ready or Not.

 Ariel Rechtshaid played in Dirty Little Secret for a brief period before joining the group Foreign Born, but more recently has focused exclusively on music production and songwriting work, working with artists such as Haim, Vampire Weekend, Taking Back Sunday, We Are Scientists, Plain White Tees, Cass McCombs, Snoop Dogg, and many more.
 In addition to being nominated for Producer of the Year Grammy at the 2014 Grammy Awards, two albums featuring his production work have won Grammy awards: Modern Vampires of the City by Vampire Weekend won Best Alternative Music Album at the 2014 Grammy Awards and 25 by Adele won Album of the Year at the 2017 Grammy Awards.

 Rich Zahniser formed the now defunct band Southbase, performed as a touring member with several bands, and is active in music production and composition as one half of The Trust.